 The majority of the 4th year is elective time, in which residents can build their own schedule based upon future career goals.
 They may opt to partake in mini-fellowships and/or extraclinical specialization tracks (or more information, see Senior Electives).
 Residents are also encouraged and supported to stay at BWH for their clinical fellowship as well, modeling the 3+2 program.

-Weekly physics lectures and our non-interpretive skills curriculum (which includes lectures on education/teaching, business/finance, quality improvement, wellness and more) are also included in the daily conference schedule.
+Weekly physics lectures and our non-interpretive skills curriculum (which includes lectures on education/teaching, business/finance, quality improvement, wellness and more) are also included in the conference schedule.

 Section-specific small group case conferences are also held daily on most clinical services.